cfpb/hmda-platform/README.md

 The code base contained in this repository includes the following microservices that work together in support of the HMDA Platform.

-- [Filing Platform](https://github.com/cfpb/hmda-platform/tree/master/hmda): The entire backend API for [public facing filing platform](https://ffiec.cfpb.gov/filing/2019/).
+- [HMDA Platform](https://github.com/cfpb/hmda-platform/tree/master/hmda): The entire backend API for [public facing filing platform](https://ffiec.cfpb.gov/filing/2019/).
 Used for processing the uploaded TXT files and validating them in a non-blocking, I/O streaming way.
 The APIs are built to be able to process various file sizes, from small (few lines) to large (1.5M+ lines), text files simultaneously without impeding the scalability or availability of the platform.
 The platform contains code for customizable data edits, a [Domain Specific Language (DSL)](https://en.wikipedia.org/wiki/Domain-specific_language) for coding the data edits, and submitting events to Kafka topics.

 - [Check Digit](https://github.com/cfpb/hmda-platform/tree/master/check-digit): The entire backend API for [public facing check digit tool](https://ffiec.cfpb.gov/tools/check-digit).
 The Check Digit tool is used to (1) Generate a two character check-digit based on an Legal Entity Identifier (LEI) and (2) Validate that a check-digit is calculated correctly for any complete Universal Loan Identifier (ULI).
 This APIs are built to process multiple row CSV files as well as one time processing.